blade254353074/react-router-lazy-import/README.md

 # React-router component lazyload with `import()`

-This is a react-router component lazyload example with TC39 Stage-3 syntax `import()` Please checkout the file `./src/Router.js`
+This is a react-router component lazyload example with TC39 Stage-3 syntax `import()`
+Checkout the file `./src/Router.js`

 ## How to start